TheLandfill/cpp_cli/README.md

 Furthermore, you should allocate enough memory to store the longest argument you expect to receive.
 If you do not, you run the risk of a segmentation fault, and there is nothing the library can do to fix it or notify you that your buffer is too small.

+Note that `std::string`s do not have this problem, as they manage their own buffer sizes.

+If you just want to set a singular `char`, passing it in as a normal variable should work.

 ### Using Options Whose Locations Matter
 Without going into too much detail, the `-l` flag in `gcc` and `g++` has to come after other arguments in gcc, but my library destroys the order of options in most cases.
 To keep a flag in the list of non-options, provide `nullptr` for the first argument in the Command_Line_Var constructor where the address of a variable would normally go.
 For example:
 ```